Fine-grained Early Frequency Attention for Deep Speaker Representation Learning: Experiments

-\textbf{IEMOCAP:} We also evaluate the FEFA model using the IEMOCAP dataset \cite{busso2008iemocap} for the task of SER.
-The IEMOCAP dataset is a multi-modal emotion recognition dataset including speech recordings, videos, and motion capture.
+\textbf{IEMOCAP.} For the task of SER, we use the IEMOCAP dataset \cite{busso2008iemocap}, which is widely used in the field.
+This dataset is a multi-modal emotion recognition dataset including speech recordings, videos, and motion capture.
 The dataset contains 12 hours of prompted and improvised dialogue performed by 10 actors.
 The audio recordings of the dataset are divided into short utterances each containing one sentence.
 Each utterance is then scored by several people to determine the category of emotion conveyed by the utterance.
-In our experiments we have selected 4 emotion categories of \textit{Sadness}, \textit{Happiness}, \textit{Angry}, and \textit{Neutral}, for a total of 6 thousand utterances.
-The selection of these 4 emotion categories is to comply with the common practice of SER established by majority of studies using this dataset.
+Four emotion categories, namely \textit{Sadness}, \textit{Happiness}, \textit{Angry}, and \textit{Neutral}, for a total of 6 thousand utterances, are used.
+We use k-fold cross validation with $k=5$ for training and evaluating the backbone networks with and without FEFA.
+In order to maintain the balance between the classes of dataset we select equal number of utterances for each class both in the training split and test split during each run of cross validation process.
+This approach has been used in literature such as \cite{tarantino2019self, ramet2018context, mirsamadi2017automatic}, and \cite{chernykh2017emotion}.
+Table \ref{tab:splits} shows the number of instances used for training and testing in each fold as well as the number of instances for each class in the splits.